 Family, in all its diverse forms, is the heart and backbone of a healthy society.
 Our mission is to improve the well-being of the family through strength-based programs that educate, influence public policy, and help families put evidence-based information to work in their lives.
 In addition to a variety of workshops for parents and caregivers, we also offer resources specifically developed for parenting educators, professional training opportunities for individuals who support families, and internships for students in the human services field of study.

-Parents Apart® is a 6-hour workshop for parents who want to learn how to help their child(ren) adjust during their separation or divorce, or who are parenting separately.
-Next class is Saturday, February 17th.
+Parents Apart® is a 6-hour workshop to help parents learn how to help their child(ren) adjust during their separation or divorce.
+Next class is Saturday 6/16!

 Tompkins Families is a community-based effort to connect parents and families in the rural towns of Dryden, Groton, & Newfield to create supportive environments for all families!